smpezert/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-02-04-ci-exercise.md

 <!-- .element: style="font-size: 35%" -->

 Note: Remind them about the dot at the front of the filename!
+  Share the exercise slide!

 --

 ## Exercise Part 3: Make it fail

+* Pull down the changes (`.travis.yml`) you just made on GitHub
 * Find the tests which aren't running (the ones for petrol vehicles)
 * Make the tests run (and fail)
 * Push your change
 * Watch it fail

+Note: Need to pull before you can push.

 --